Overview of Windows AutoPilot

 - Skipping EULA (staring with Windows 10, version 1709)

 - Preventing the account used to set-up the device from getting local administrator permissions

-To configure and apply deployment profiles, see guidance for the various available administration options:
+For guidance on how to register devices, configure and apply deployment profiles, follow one of the available administration options:

 - Microsoft Store for Business